solarisan/enmcli/README.md

 For work you need just one file:

-- enmcli.py - its contains main code and may by started alone
+- enmcli.py - it's contains main code and may by runed alone

-Here is additional scripts with logging, comand restrictions and ruming on multiply systems:
+Next is additional scripts with logging, comand restrictions and ruming on multiply systems:

 - cli_start.py - contain improved start shell code (with logging, command restriction and other). python cli_start.py

 - cli_save_log.py - aditional utility, will move user logs from unsafe log dirrectory to safe directory.
 May be croned for each minute.

-- cli_cmd_all.py - utility will run single cli command from arguments on several external ENM (list in code)
+- cli_cmd_all.py - utility will run single cli command from arguments on several external ENM (list inside .py code)

-Here is additional .csv files - provides additional completers, manuals and user restrction rules:
+Next is additional .csv files - provides additional completers, manuals and user restrictions rules:

-- CLI_ENM_Completer.csv - This file contains command completer for cli terminal
+- CLI_ENM_Completer.csv - This file contains <TAB> command completer for cli, may extended by user

 - CLI_ENM_help.csv - This file contains help manual pages for command